 Not only does Point.me identify flights that are available on points, but also it identifies the long list of possible programs travelers can use to book such flights.

-For example, you can book British Airways award flights between Boston and London using British Airways Avios or a long list of other programs.
+For example, you can book British Airways award flights between Boston and London using AirFrance/KLM Flying Blue or a long list of other programs.
 Selecting such an award flight result brings up a menu that lists off some of the top options, as well as a button to click to show even more.

-For a moment, ignore the outrageous points cost for this flight option.
-A big plus of what shows in the screenshot below appears in the top-left corner: a mixed cabin indicator.
+Another exemplary feature of Point.me comes in the form of its many indicators.
+A big plus of what shows in the screenshot below appears in the top-left corner for each option below: a mixed cabin indicator.

-Not only does Point.me identify a mixed-cabin itinerary, but also it shows the percentage of the journey spent in a premium cabin.
+Not only does Point.me identify mixed-cabin itineraries, but also it shows the percentage of the journeys spent in a premium cabin.
 Some frequent flier programs do not identify mixed cabin awards or do not show how much of the journey is in which class of cabin.
 With Point.me, prospective travelers are not left to wonder about search results.
+Curiously, these two itineraries involve the same routing, with the transatlantic flight in business and the short hop within Europe in economy, but the percentage premium varies slightly.

 Point.me Areas for Improvement

 While many features of Point.me stand out as positives, some opportunities for improvement still exist.
-That's only natural for a tool as new as this, and it would be unrealistic to expect absolute perfection.
+That's only natural for a tool still undergoing refinement – it would be unrealistic to expect absolute perfection.

 One of my biggest complaints about Point.me is the lack of multi-day search functionality.
-Even when searching for a specific date, every major frequent flier program returns results for multiple days.
-These results may not be shown all at once, but the option is there to toggle a day (or a few) in advance or in arrears.
+Even when searching for a specific date, nearly every major frequent flier program returns results for multiple days.
+These results may not appear all at once, but the option exists to toggle a day (or a few) in advance or in arrears.

 When I use Google Flights to search for paid flights, I like to include multiple origin and/or destination airports.
 Again, flexibility only expands flight options for travelers, and that includes airports.
 Unfortunately, Point.me does not allow users to choose multiple airports when searching for award flights.

 Depending on the airline, search results for a specific airport in a metro area with multiple airports will return flight options for all of those airports.
-For instance, searching from JFK to LAX returns results from a multitude of New York area and Los Angeles area airports:
+For instance, searching from JFK to ORD returns results from a multitude of New York area airports:

 While users might appreciate the fact that search results return so many additional airports, others might not.
 Two major airports could be part of the same metro area, but be on completely opposite sides of that metro area.
 Plus, while there are filters for airlines, number of stops, times, and programs, no such filter exists for the actual airport results.

-The points cost and the taxes and fees matched between Point.me search results and search results from corresponding frequent flier programs in nearly all cases I tested.
+The available routes matched between Point.me search results and search results from corresponding frequent flier programs in nearly all cases I tested.

 In any case, a best practice would be to actually search for the award space in question with the particular program in question to replicate results, especially before making any point transfers.